 This question tests your honesty.
-It is actually designed to eliminate as many candidates as possible.
-Professional HR managers don't ask this question because it's a bit insulting — they should never ask questions that they themselves would not want to answer.
+It is designed to eliminate as many candidates as possible.
+Professional HR managers don't ask this question because it's a bit insulting — they should never ask questions that they would not want to answer.

-Ever thought how an interviewer would react if you asked him about his weaknesses?
+Ever thought how an interviewer would react if you asked him/her about his/her weaknesses?
 But it's a kind of a common question, so be prepared for it.

 TRICK: The honest answer wins.
 Don't be arrogant.
 You can't use this question to prove how wonderful you are.
-However, don't pick out your worst trait, the one you would like to hide even from yourself.
+However, don't select your worst trait, the one you would like to hide even from yourself.
 Choose a characteristic that bothers you and slightly conflicts with your skills and motivation.

-Which of your traits is not deadly, just slightly uncomfortable?
+Which of your traits are not deadly, just slightly uncomfortable?